 If there are valid circumstances preventing you from meeting a deadline, your Director of Studies may grant you an extension to the specified submission date.
-Forms to request an extension are available from your Department.
-You will need to provide a description of the circumstances which you feel support your request.
+[Please see the criteria and protocol for applying for an extension](#) in Appendix 5 F. You will need to provide a description of the circumstances which you feel support your request.
 Your Director of Studies may ask you to produce supporting evidence.
+Extensions are not routinely available and should not be applied for simply because you have not managed your time effectively.